majodev/cryptocat/src/node-webkit/README.md

 ```

 ## Known Bugs
-- `mochaTest:dsaSignaturesTest` sometimes "explodes" when running `grunt make`, run these signature tests then manually...
 - **Temporary solution**: All errors are currently globally catched and logged to `YOUR_HOMEDIR/cryptocat-node-webkit-errors.log`
 - [--] **Error**: `TypeError: Cannot read property 'muc' of null at eval (.../js/cryptocat.js:1310:29)` **Unsolved, fix needed before global catching can be disabled.**
 - [--] **Fatal**: Little Snitch may cause crash on block ([see this issue](https://github.com/rogerwang/node-webkit/issues/2585)) **Unsolved FATAL error, app crashes!
 Revert to a previous version of node-webkit?**